aimeesimons/CSC2002S_Assignment4/README.md

 8. Done!
 You may run using QTSpim.
 NB!
 Please use an lf file when inputing an image (not cr or crlf file).

+"Also, when running the programs, depending on the type of computer you have, the programs might take more than a few seconds to run."